-SimpleMind for Android full edition can import Freemind files (.mm).
-Freemind Import is quite limited and only intended for a one-time import to convert the Freemind Mind Map to the native SimpleMind format.
+SimpleMind for Desktop can import Freemind files (.mm).
+However, Freemind support is quite limited and only intended for a one-time import to convert the Freemind Mind Map to the native SimpleMind format.
 SimpleMind will extract text, notes and hierarchy from the Freemind file.
 All other attributes such as links and icons are ignored.
 Any rich text is flattened to plain text.
 Freemind does not save spatial information and SimpleMind uses its own lay outer to position topics.
 Once imported, the Mind Map is stored in the native .smmx format.

 If you delete a Mind Map it is moved to the Trash folder, rather than actually deleting it.
 Similar to how the mail app treats deleting email messages.
 To draw your attention to the fact that the Mind Map is actually deleted, a trash images is displayed in the editor background.
 To get rid of the trash background image, undelete the Mind Map by moving it to any other folder.
 The same applies to Mind Maps created in the Trash folder.
 Use Empty Trash to completely irreversibly delete the Mind Map.

 SimpleMind desktop for Windows uses the Addictive Software spelling checker.
 This allows installing additional dictionaries.
 To do so: